While this web site is not "officially" affiliated with Red Rock State Park in any way, it was

 the dim light while the smell of wood smoke assailed our senses.
 I immediately noticed an older

 woman in the adjoining room poking at a stubborn fire that refused to explode to life.
-Finally,
+Finally

 she raised up, turned, and said cheerfully, "come on in boys!"
 After warm introductions, we sat